Impulsiveness in Leadership: Promoting Thoughtful Decision-Making

 Impulsiveness in leadership is characterized by making hasty decisions or taking actions without adequate thought or consideration of consequences.

-How Impulsiveness Manifests in Leadership
+How Impulsiveness Manifests in Impulsive Leaders

 • In Yourself: Reflect on your decision-making process.
 Do you often act on the spur of the moment rather than after careful consideration?
+The prefrontal cortex is the part of the brain responsible for rational thinking and decision making, while the amygdala is responsible for emotional reactions and impulsive behavior.
+Developing emotional intelligence can help in recognizing and managing impulsive tendencies.

 • In Others: Observe if a leader tends to make quick decisions that later require reversal or adjustment, or if they often react spontaneously to situations, causing confusion.